Help: Frequently Asked Questions

 On the search results page, there will be a map on the right side of your screen.
 It will automatically zoom to include all of the spaces that matched your search criteria.
 If you want to narrow the scope of your search by area, simply zoom in towards that area in the map.

 Why is there a range of prices on some spaces?
-Are there any free spaces?
+Are there any spaces available at no cost?

-Some venues choose to offer nonprofits, or artists, lower rental rates than those they’d charge a large corporate event, or a wedding.
+Some venues choose to offer nonprofit organizations or artists lower rental rates than those they’d charge a large corporate event, or a wedding.
 Often, even for nonprofits, income-generating events such as classes will cost more than rehearsals or meetings.
 Typically weekends will cost more than weekdays, and prices may change by season.

 Some venues are willing to subsidize rentals even further for an aligned cause they can support.
 Some may be willing to trade sweat-equity for space.
-It never hurts to ask, but you should also be aware that given the nature of the arts sector, the vast majority of your fellow space-seekers are also trying to maximize limited budgets, and venues (most are nonprofits themselves) are often overrun with requests for deeper support.
+And some venues provide no-cost space as part of their mission or business model.
+It never hurts to ask, but you should also be aware that the vast majority of your fellow space-seekers are also trying to maximize limited budgets, and venues (many are nonprofits themselves) are often overrun with requests.
 Feel free to ask for help, but also be respectful of their policies and prices.

 How do I know if the space is available when I need it?